haotian-c/SoS_time_shift_DL/README.md

 - The common-mid angle (CMA) tracking is implemented in MATLAB using Signal Processing Toolbox for efficient processing.
 - The inference is implemented in Python using PyTorch framework.

+## Notes
+- The common-mid angle (CMA) tracking is implemented in MATLAB using Signal Processing Toolbox for efficient processing.
+- The inference is implemented in Python using PyTorch framework.

 ## Citation